-Out of nearly 100 entries, judges unanimously agreed that Randy's submission was the clear winner.
-His salute to Woody Guthrie honors Oklahoma's most influential folk singer, songwriter and activist.
-As our grand prize winner, Randy's design will be proudly displayed on a Tulsa Transit bus in 2014, where it will receive more than four million impressions across the region.
+Out of all of the entries, judges unanimously agreed that Denny's submission was the clear winner.
+His design, "Visual Overload," focuses on how decoration, ornamentation and pattern intersect with concepts of culture and identity.
+As our grand prize winner, Denny's design will be proudly displayed on a Tulsa Transit bus in 2015, where it will receive more than four million impressions across the region.

 Additional Art in Transit winners

 There were many other outstanding Art in Transit winners whose art has been chosen to adorn bus shelters and benches throughout the area.
-Congratulations to this year's five additional winners.
-Be sure to view our winners' bios and and their winning pieces below.
+Congratulations to all of this year's winners.
+Be sure to view our winners' bios and see other examples of their work.

 Denny is an artist, designer and educator.
 His studio work focuses on how decoration, ornamentation and pattern intersect with concepts of culture and identity.
 Schmickle's hand-printed silkscreen concert posters, for local and internationally touring bands, have been featured in a number of exhibitions and publications.
 He received his bachelor's degree from the College of the Ozarks, and his MFA from the University of Nebraska.
 Schmickle is currently an Associate Professor and Department Head for Fine Arts at Rogers State University.